pparacch/PlayingWithDataScience/machineLearning/RegressionAnalysis.md

 January 4, 2016

 Regression analysis is the preferred method when both the response variable and the predictors (explanatory variables) are __continuous variables__.
+Note! if predictors are __qualitative variables__ still is possible to transform them using the __dummy variable__ approach.

 The essence of the Regression Analysis is to use sample data to estimate parameter values and their standard errors having selected a model which describes the relationship between the response and the predictors (explanatory variables). __Note!__ _The model choice is a really big deal._